 Computers used to access Hello Divorce websites automatically transmit certain non-personally identifiable information when you visit our sites, such as the type of browser you are using or the domain name of your Internet service provider.
 They also collect aggregate information on the site pages our users visit.
 Hello Divorce’s ability to limit collection of this data is limited, as it cannot control, for example, whether an individual user’s non-personally identifiable information is gathered by Google Analytics or a similar service.
 Thus, the user is responsible for the user’s own settings on any computer used to access Hello Divorce’s websites, and the user is thus responsible for determining whether information is transmitted from its device to Hello Divorce through any means.
 Computer data containing no personally identifiable information will be used only for internal business purposes.

 Unless required by law to do so, Hello Divorce will not sell, share, or otherwise disclose any of the information it collects online without your permission except for internal business purposes.
 This exception includes disclosures to third parties who monitor the websites and to parties who assist or cooperate in preparing mailings for Hello Divorce.
-To the extent Hello Divorce possesses information protected by the attorney-client privilege, Hello Divorce will take all reasonable steps to ensure the ongoing confidentiality and privilege of such information.
+Note: Should users purchase legal services with a licensed attorney through this site, Hello Divorce may provide existing information collected from you to the lawyer whom you have hired to help you in a limited scope capacity with your legal matter.
+However, to the extent we possess information protected by the attorney-client privilege, Hello Divorce will take all reasonable steps to ensure the ongoing confidentiality and privilege of such information.

 Like many websites, we may use “cookies.”
 A cookie is a piece of data stored on a user’s device containing information about the user’s visit.
 Cookies are of various types and have different purposes.
 You can change your user settings in your browser to prevent us storing cookies on your device.
 You can find out how to do this, and find more information on cookies, at: www.allaboutcookies.org.